phpDocumentor/phpDocumentor/docs/PSR.md

 2. If the URI is deemed relative and a location for the example files has been provided then the path relative to the given location is resolved.
-3. If the previous path was not readable or the user has not provided a path than the application should try to search for a folder examples in the same folder as the source file featuring the example tag.
+3. If the previous path was not readable or the user has not provided a path then the application should try to search for a folder 'examples' in the same folder as the source file featuring the example tag.
 If found then an attempt to resolve the path by combining the relative path given in the example tag and the found folder should be made.
-4. If the application was unable to resolve a path given the previous rules than it should check if a readable folder 'examples' is found in the root folder of the project containing the "Structural Element" his source file.
+4. If the application was unable to resolve a path given the previous rules then it should check if a readable folder 'examples' is found in the root folder of the project containing the source file of the "Structural Element".

    > The root folder of a project is the highest folder common to all files
    > that are being processed by a consuming application.